OpenCyphal/CETL/CONTRIBUTING.md

 ```
 3. cd into the CETLVaSt test suite directory then run the verify script to
 configure the unittest suite with `--configure-only` and (we suggest)
 `--force-ninja`.
+This step is important because it pulls test-only dependencies
+from github (i.e. googletest) and configures them for use by CETLVaSt.
+By
-By including `-vv` you can see the exact cmake commands
+including `-vv` you can see the exact cmake commands verify.py is executing and
-verify.py is executing and you and use `--dry-run` if you really don't
+you and use `--dry-run` if you really hate my python script so much that you
-like my python script so much that you want to do all the typing yourself
+want to do all the typing yourself (It's not like I spent a ton of time
-(It's not like I spent a ton of time documenting all of these options for
+documenting all of these options for you.
-you.
 No no. It's fine.
-Don't try to apologize now...):
+Don't try to
+apologize now...):
 ```
 cd cetlvast
 ./verify.py -vv --configure-only --force-ninja unittest